solyoma/FalconBoard/README.md

           selection there is a small padding inside this rectangle
         - draw an ellipse or a circle inside it by pressing C
         - if there were displayed items inside the area:
-            - click inside the area to move the marked items around on the screen, release the button to paste it to that position.
+            - click inside the area and hold to move the marked items around, on the screen release the button to paste it to that position.
             - delete drawings completely inside selection area with the Del or BackSpace keys.
-            - lines completely under the marked area can be re-colored.
+            - lines completely under the marked area can be re-colored by clicking on the pen color buttons or pressing 1..5.
-        - if the selected area is empty you can: delete empty space from the right or from above with the Del key.
+        - if the selected area is empty you can: delete empty space from the right or from below with the Del key.
-        - copy / cut marked area and paste it into any open drawings at at any position, even into new documents during the same session.
+        - copy / cut marked area and paste it into any open drawings at at any position, even into new documents
    -  Keyboard shortcuts to most functions (See key F1 - Help).
    -  Optional saving and loading sessions, option to automatic save of data and background image on exit.